varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

     --restyper_min_read_depth   Minimum read depth where mappings to antibiotic resistance genes with fewer reads are excluded.
 (Default: 30)
     --serotyper_min_read_depth  Minimum read depth where mappings to serotyping genes with fewer reads are excluded.
 (Default: 30)

+### Other Pipeline Options
+    --run_mlst                  Run MLST pipeline to query new MLST alleles.

-### Other Pipelines
+### Other Pipeline Parameters
     --mlst_min_read_depth       Minimum read depth where mappings to alleles in MLST with fewer reads are excluded.
+Only operational with --run_mlst.
 (Default: 30)
-      --run_mlst                    Run MLST pipeline to query new MLST alleles.

 ## Other Pipelines